 Thus, acetic acid ethenyl ester, polymer with oxirane meets the criteria for a polymer to be considered low risk under 40 CFR 723.250.
-Based on its conformance to the criteria in this unit, no mammalian toxicity is anticipated from dietary, inhalation, or dermal exposure to acetic acid ethenyl ester, polymer with oxirane.
+Based on its conformance to the criteria in this unit, Start Printed Page 52271no mammalian toxicity is anticipated from dietary, inhalation, or dermal exposure to acetic acid ethenyl ester, polymer with oxirane.

 For the purposes of assessing potential exposure under this exemption, EPA considered that acetic acid ethenyl ester, polymer with oxirane could be present in all raw and processed agricultural commodities and drinking water, and that non-occupational non-dietary exposure was possible.
 The number average MW of acetic acid ethenyl ester, polymer with oxirane is 17,000 daltons.
 Generally, a polymer of this size would be poorly absorbed through the intact gastrointestinal tract or through intact human skin.
 Since acetic acid ethenyl ester, polymer with oxirane conform to the criteria that identify a low-risk polymer, there are no concerns for risks associated with any potential exposure scenarios that are reasonably foreseeable.
 The Agency has determined that a tolerance is not necessary to protect the public health.

 V. Cumulative Effects From Substances With a Common Mechanism of Toxicity